sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

    ![alt text](assets/image_task10_step15.png)

 15. A new dialog is shown to manage the scheduler.
-It should be clear that context date like a list of `production lines` or `operators` does not change often so a daily ingest at 01.00 AM would be perfect.
+It should be clear that context data like a list of `production lines` or `operators` does not change often so a daily ingest at 01.00 AM would be perfect.
 At that moment, the Lakehouse table context is read and the Twins (or 'Entity instances') are updated.
 You can **Apply** one or **Discard** it for now.

    ![alt text](assets/image_task10_step16.png)